open-telemetry/opentelemetry-specification/specification/metrics/api-user.md

 ### Format of a metric event

-Regardless of the instrument kind or method of input, metric events include the instrument, a numerical value, and an optional set of labels.
-The instrument, discussed in detail below, contains the metric name and various optional settings.
+As [stated in the general API
+specification](api.md#metric-event-format), metric events consist of the timestamp, the instrument definition (name, kind, description, unit), a numerical value, an optional label set, and a resource label set.

 Labels are key:value pairs associated with events describing various dimensions or categories that describe the event.
 A "label key" refers to the key